 - Let them fly out on their own

 - High temps below 65° F or 60° if sunny and calm (if the 60’s aren’t an option, monarchs can still fly in sunny conditions in the 50’s)

 - Rain (light rain isn’t a problem for butterflies with day-old dry wings, but it’s not prime conditions for rookies taking their first flight)

 - Late hatching (if butterflies eclose too late to get 3 hours in the sun, keep them overnight)

 - Storms in the forecast?
 If there’s at least 4 hours of good weather beforehand you can release them…otherwise, I would wait.
-If extreme weather is forecast in the next 24 hours, keep them safe until the🌪 passes.
+If extreme weather (like a hurricane) is forecast in the next 24 hours, keep them safe until the🌪 passes.
 24 hours+ should provide them ample time to find shelter from the storm

 Feeding Adult Butterflies